Ittiwat812/SMARTX/README.md

 ## Model Training

 The machine learning model is trained using the `MLPClassifier` from `scikit-learn`.
-The training script can be found in `Better_XSS_Detection_Model.ipynb`.
+The training script can be found in `SMARTX_Model.ipynb`.

 ## Contributors